-Range of Z-Wave insert modules including a Universal Dimmer for lights, a single relay and double relay module to control appliances and a Blind control module.
+Range of Z-Wave insert modules including a Universal Dimmer for lights, a single and double relay module to control appliances and a Blind control module.
 Ideal for adding wireless control to any lights or appliances.

 Inserts that replace existing in-wall switch and dimmer controls enabling Z-Wave wireless control of lights and other small appliances.

 They also report actual power consumption (in W) and the accumulated power used (in kWh); ideal to help reduce your energy costs.

 Range of stylish sockets that directly replace existing 1- and 2-gang 13amp sockets, enabling them to be controlled via the